sukhik/fybr/src/pages/blog/post9/index.md

 Rent: I don't pay rent, but I work on the property where I live, where I did a landscape redesign and add value by working on the garden, xeriscaping, cultivating fruit trees and flowers, and developing the property as much as I can. $0

-Utilities: I don't pay utilities, but I implement strategies to save on utilities and I'm pretty dedicated to being energy-efficient and conservative.
-Part of my plan includes working with the city and with the utilities company to enroll into programs my household is eligible for.
-If I can reduce the bill for forever, that's equivalent to paying a portion of the bill, isn't it? $0
+Utilities: I don't pay utilities.
+I am trying to permanently reduce the bill for posterity.
+That's equivalent to paying a portion of the bill, isn't it? $0

 Internet: I don't pay internet. $0

-Savings: For the last few months, I've been saving about $4k a month.
+Savings: For the last few months, I've been saving about $2k a month.
 Normally, I don't. $0

 Mobile: I don't pay for my cell phone but my sister asked me to contribute.
 About a week ago, I told her I would chip in but I haven't paid anything yet. $0

-Streaming Services: Currently using a free trial of HBO which I'm cancelling before the first bill. $0, share Netflix with the homies and get Kanopy through the public library...I have a Spotify Premium through a family plan...unsure who pays it.
-I don't have Amazon or Prime...I'm very anti-Amazon, I don't use it at all and never have. $0
+Streaming Services: Currently using a free trial of HBO which I won't use past the first bill.
+I share Netflix with the homies and get Kanopy through the public library.
+I have a Spotify Premium through a family plan.
+I don't have Amazon or Prime...I'm very anti-Amazon, I don't use it at all and never have. $0 O WAIT.
+I got charged by CBS to watch the NWSL Challenge Cup over july.
+I did pay $10 for it but it's canceled now.
+Literally right now, I just cancelled it.

 Student Loans: I had less than $20K in students loans which were discharged due to permanent disability. $0